kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Regarding the level of detail based on geography, Facebook offers reasonable detail directly in its financial statements, similar to what other companies provide.

-**Biggest geographical region in terms of revenue was the United States with $36bn revenue in 2020**.
+**The biggest geographical region in terms of revenue was the United States, with $36bn revenue in 2020**.
 We can see from the chart below that revenue growth is roughly consistent across most of the regions, but revenue in Asia-Pacific countries is experiencing higher growth.
 Still, the biggest share of revenue is coming from developed countries.

 ![Facebook's revenue breakdown by geography chart 2020](/assets/images/facebook_revenue_geography_breakdown_chart.png)

 Asia-Pacific region's share of revenue is increasing over the years while the combined share of developed countries decreases.
-This development is mainly a result **of much faster growth of users in the Asia-Pacific region compared to growth of users in developed countries.**
+This development is mainly a result **of much faster growth of users in the Asia-Pacific region compared to the growth of users in developed countries.**

 Higher growth in Asia compared to traditionally developed countries is not just some temporary impact from the pandemic.
 In 2019 growth of developing regions was around 30% and of developed countries around 20%.

 ![Facebook's geographical revenue breakdown as % of revenue chart 2020](/assets/images/facebook_revenue_geographical_percentage_breakdown_chart.png)

-Share of the US revenue is significant even though US & Canada users' share on total monthly active users was "only" 9%. **This discrepancy between share on users and share on revenue exists because average user in the US is much more valuable for advertisers than an average Asia-pacific user.**
+Share of the US revenue is significant even though US & Canada users' share on total monthly active users was "only" 9%. **This discrepancy between share on users and share on revenue exists because the US's average user is much more valuable for advertisers than an average Asia-pacific user.**

 ![Visualization of Facebook's revenue segment changes in 2020 (scatter chart)](/assets/images/facebook_revenue_geography_change_breakdown_scatter_chart.png)